Karinateii/SmartHub/LINKEDIN_GUIDE.md

 ---

-**Good luck showcasing your project! 🚀 You've built something impressive - now let the world see it!**
+Good luck showcasing your project.
+Share verifiable details and examples that demonstrate your work.